Mulliman/xStatic-for-Umbraco/Source/XStaticCore/XStatic/ReadMe.txt

 This will automatically register all the built in services as required for an out of the box solution.

-3. Ensure that the \App_Plugins\xStatic folder and files are included in your csproj.
-These need to be present in your website for the xStatic section to appear.

-4. In the users section, add 'xStatic Generated Sites' to the roles you want to have access.
+In the users section, add 'xStatic' to the roles you want to have access.

-5. Create your site configs and build / deploy your static sites.
+### Option 3 - Custom configuration with additional roles to allow for tighter security

+Add the following to your program.cs file:

+using XStatic.Core.App;

+builder.Services.AddXStatic()
+    .Automatic()
+    .UseSecureUserGroups("admin@admin.com")
+    .Build();

+This will automatically register all the built in services as required for an out of the box solution.
+Your specified user should have two new user groups assigned.

 Custom setup